Main Content Region

 Each application requires a one-page (double-spaced, 12 pt font) essay explaining the following:

-1. Why you are applying for this scholarship?
+1. Why are you applying for this scholarship?

 2. What makes you a good candidate for the scholarship?